-Outcomes of Biochemistry Training
+Outcomes of Biochemistry and Biotechnology Training

-Biochemistry students will be equipped with the knowledge and skills required for employment in the biochemical and related industries as technical, production, entry level research and development personnel.
+Biochemistry and biotechnology students will be equipped with the knowledge and skills required for employment in the biochemical and related industries as technical, production, entry level research and development personnel.
 Students are adequately prepared for advanced training in Biochemistry programs including the BSc Honours, MSc, PhD and postdoctoral studies.

 - Biotechnology sector

 - Agricultural and medical research sectors

 - Food industry